 Search LAC Geo

 The Discovery Coast Atlantic Forest Reserves consists of eight protected areas containing remnants of the Atlantic Forest, one of the richest tropical forest regions in the world.
-These reserves illustrate the evolution of the few remaining areas of Atlantic Forest in Brazil.
+A UNESCO World Heritage Site, these reserves illustrate the evolution of Brazil's few remaining areas of the Atlantic Forest.

 The Mata Atlântica Biosphere Reserve is the pioneer of the Brazilian biosphere reserves.
-It covers important portions of the Atlantic Forest in 14 Brazilian states.
-This unique ecosystem parallels the coast, comprising Serra Mantiqueira, Serra Geral and Serra do Mar.
+It covers essential portions of the Atlantic Forest in 14 Brazilian states.
+This unique ecosystem parallels the coast, comprising Serra Mantiqueira, Serra Geral, and Serra do Mar.